-1. Estimate the composition, texture, and physical properties of the upper plate material.
+• Estimate the composition, texture, and physical properties of the upper plate material.

 The basement was successfully drilled at Site U1379.
 This site is on the upper slope at 127 m water depth.
 At Site U1379, both cores and LWD logs penetrated below the slope sediment and upper plate basement interface for 50 and 70 m, respectively.
 LWD logs showed a marked increase in density and resistivity at ~892 mbsf.
-This change in physical properties was interpreted as penetration into the upper plate basement after drilling a continuous section of slope sediments.
+This change in physical properties was interpreted as penetration into the upper plate basement after drilling a continuous section of slope sediment.
 Indeed, successive coring at Site U1379 showed a complex change in lithostratigraphy, going from sandstones with lithic fragments of igneous origin to bioclastic sandstones to a poorly sorted, well-lithified breccia with sandy matrix and igneous, calcareous, and mudstone clasts to mudstone.
 It remains unclear if we entered a transition zone with clasts of basement, for example an erosional surface, or the basement itself.
 The difficulties are due to the fact that the expected basement at Site U1379 was a mélange; the mudstone recovered from the bottom of the hole may or may not be the matrix of the mélange.
 We need further analysis to completely answer this question.

 A second penetration of the basement was attempted at Site U1378.
-Both LWD logs and coring were not successful in reaching the basement at this site.
+Neither LWD logs nor coring were successful in reaching the basement at this site.
 Hole conditions did not allow penetration deeper than 457 mbsf during logging and 524 mbsf during coring, whereas the expected depth of top of basement was ~750 mbsf.
-Successive core description revealed the presence of highly fractured and brecciated zones interpreted as fault zones, which may have caused the impossible advance of drilling.
+Successive core description revealed the presence of highly fractured and brecciated zones interpreted as fault zones, which may have prohibited drilling advance.